 When we reduce emissions, we can experience many health benefits.
 First, air quality is better when we do not burn fossil fuels.
 For example, internal combustion engines (ICE) vehicles emit dangerous gases that are known or suspected to be cancer-causing.
-These gases can also cause noncancerous health effects such as neurological, cardiovascular, respiratory, reproductive and / or immune system damage.
-Electric vehicles (EVs) do not create tailpipe emissions.
+These toxins can also cause noncancerous health effects such as neurological, cardiovascular, respiratory, reproductive and / or immune system damage.
+Electric vehicles (EVs) do not create emissions.
 Walking, biking and riding scooters are also zero-emissions activities.
-Mass transit and carpools reduce per-person emissions; if powered by zero-emission engines, even better.